Dates: 4 June - 12 June, 2018

 The course aims to provide knowledge, experience, skill and inspiration through interactive discussions, field trips and workshops conducted by a wide range of individuals - activists, entrepreneurs, policy-makers, practicioners and academicians.
 The programme facilitators and partner organizations have years of experience in community organizing, environmental policy making, and adopting sustainable solutions.
 YES provides the invaluable opportunity to interact with students from different countries and cultures.

-The focus areas for this year’s program are:
+The focus areas for the program in previous years has been:

 Participants will deeply explore these topics and will be provided hands-on training for basic skills in Solid Waste Management through activities and case studies.
 Through field visits, role plays, debates and expert interactions the program aims to help students grasp the complexity of environmental issues while providing the confidence for adopting a practical approach towards sustainability.
 Students will leave the program equipped to make informed and sustainable choices and inspired to lead projects of change within their communities and beyond.